dropseed/deps/docs/content/local.md

 # Using deps locally

+You can use deps locally for free and without setting up an API token!

-Running deps on your machine is the best way to...
+Running it on your machine is the best way to...

 - Test advanced configuration without committing to your repo
 - Make one-off updates
-- See how deps works before setting up CI
+- See how deps works *before* setting up CI

-You can use deps locally for free and without setting up an API token!

 ## Installing